ChaitanyaDhiman/homelab-web/README.md

 - Check WebSocket connection in browser DevTools
 - Ensure node-pty is properly installed
 - Verify terminal permissions on the host system

+### Health Monitoring Not Working

+- Check `/api/health` endpoint in browser DevTools
+- Verify service URLs are correctly configured in `.env.local`
+- For self-signed certificate errors, the API automatically handles them
+- Check browser console for any CORS or network errors

 ## 📚 Additional Resources